Tams3d/T3D-GN-Presets/Readme.md

   - Maintain consistency in input and output names

 ## 🪅 Performance:
-- Nodes with Store Named Attribute are slightly faster and memory efficient [(b54398c16c)](https://projects.blender.org/blender/blender/commit/b54398c16cfee14a054e2c3ec82d091b34c79a34)
+- Nodes with Store Named Attribute and Delete Geometry are slightly faster
 - Assets are now loaded faster, saves upto 10 mb [(42fdcbc)](https://github.com/Tams3d/T3D-GN-Presets/commit/42fdcbce5ce1547c0f42f93cfab3eb0191b9b14c)
 - Fixed overhead with **UV To Mesh** and **UV Project** with high poly mesh
 - Removed internal dependencies in **Sweep Curve**
 - All curve primitives are made to use Curve Circle or Arc as default.
-Removes Resample Curve computation
+Removes Resample Curve computations
 - `Deformers` work up to 35% faster and more stable.
 # 🎉 New Nodes, Features & Changes: